Cheap bus tickets from Milan to Parma

 We don’t monkey around.
 We respond within minutes to help you out.

-There are 17 intercity buses per day from Milan to Parma.
-Traveling by bus from Milan to Parma usually takes around one hour and 55 minutes, but the fastest Simet Bus S.P.A. bus can make the trip in just one hour and 20 minutes.
+There are 18 intercity buses per day from Milan to Parma.
+Traveling by bus from Milan to Parma usually takes around one hour and 49 minutes, but the fastest Simet Bus S.P.A. bus can make the trip in just one hour and 20 minutes.

-Distance72 mi (116 km)
+Distance | 72 mi (116 km) |

 What bus companies travel from Milan to Parma?

 There are 5 bus lines from Milan to Parma available for you to search and compare on Wanderu.
-With 8 daily trips, FlixBus usually has the most buses running on any given day.
+With 10 daily trips, FlixBus usually has the most buses running on any given day.
 Here are some time and price comparisons for all the available options:

-• Autolinee Federico is an Italian bus company based in Reggio Calabria with service across the Italian peninsula to cities like Turin, Rimini, Florence, and Bari.
+Autolinee Federico is an Italian bus company based in Reggio Calabria with service across the Italian peninsula to cities like Turin, Rimini, Florence, and Bari.
 Autolinee has the latest generation of buses, which provide spacious seats, legroom, USB charging outlets, and onboard restrooms.

-• First launched in Germany in 2013, FlixBus has become one of the largest intercity bus companies in Europe.
-Its fleet travels through nearly every country in Europe, including the U.K. FlixBus operates an average of 8 trips from Milan to Parma, and usually makes the trip in about 2 hours and 2 minutes.
+First launched in Germany in 2013, FlixBus has become one of the largest intercity bus companies in Europe.
+Its fleet travels through nearly every country in Europe, including the U.K. FlixBus operates an average of 10 trips from Milan to Parma, and usually makes the trip in about 2 hours and 8 minutes.
 On your trip, you'll enjoy Wi-Fi and live GPS, as well as restrooms, air conditioning, and power outlets.

-• Itabus is an Italian bus company servicing the whole peninsula, including major tourist hotspots like Rome, Trieste, and Catania.
+Itabus is an Italian bus company servicing the whole peninsula, including major tourist hotspots like Rome, Trieste, and Catania.
 The company has both single and double-decker buses with clean, comfortable seats, complimentary WiFi, power outlets, restrooms, and air conditioning.
 Upgrade to a premium ticket for even larger seats and extendable armchairs.

-• Simet Bus S.P.A. is a bus company in the relatively small town of Rossano with service across Italy.
+Simet Bus S.P.A. is a bus company in the relatively small town of Rossano with service across Italy.
 The Simet Bus fleet of modern buses gives passengers more space and comfort than many of its rival bus companies, with complimentary onboard WiFi as standard and a second item of luggage at no extra cost.

-The bus takes an average of one hour and 55 minutes to cover the 72 miles from Milan to Parma.
+The bus takes an average of one hour and 49 minutes to cover the 72 miles from Milan to Parma.
 However, the fastest bus only takes an hour and 20 minutes.
 You'll have just enough time for a small nap on this relatively short bus trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

-Tuesday is usually the day of the week when buses are busiest.
-If you are planning to travel on a Tuesday, you should make sure to book tickets well in advance as they may sell out.
+Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in Parma.
+If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.

-On the other hand, Friday is typically the least busy day for bus travel on this route.
-If you’re looking for a little extra space, a Friday ticket is the way to go.
+On the other hand, Wednesday is typically the least busy day for bus travel on this route.
+If you're looking for some extra space on the bus, traveling mid-week is your best bet.

-The first bus leaves at 8:00am and the last bus leaves at 10:00pm.
+The first bus leaves at 7:00am and the last bus leaves at 10:00pm.
 To see the times for all buses from Milan to Parma, enter your specific travel dates in the search bar.

 City Information